jeandiogo/locker/README.md

-bool is_empty = my_map.empty();                              //same as above, for STL compatibility unsigned char * my_data = my_map.get_data();                 //gets a raw pointer to file's data, whose underlying type is the one designated at instantiation (default is unsigned char) unsigned char * my_data = my_map.data();                     //same as above, for STL compatibility my_map.flush();                                              //flushes data to file (unnecessary, since current process will be the only one accessing the file)
+bool is_empty = my_map.empty();                              //same as above, for STL compatibility unsigned char * my_data = my_map.get_data();                 //gets a raw pointer to file's data, whose underlying type is the one designated at instantiation (default is unsigned char) unsigned char * my_data = my_map.data();                     //same as above, for STL compatibility my_map.flush();                                              //flushes data to file (unnecessary, since current process will be the only one accessing the file, and it will flush at destruction)
 ```
 *Copyright (C) 2020 Jean Diogo ([Jango](mailto:jeandiogo@gmail.com))*